Break His Heart to Save Him

-- Anticipating his death, Owen does this to Hester towards the end of his life.
+- A Prayer for Owen Meany: Anticipating his death, Owen does this to Hester towards the end of his life.
 Unfortunately, after his death, Hester life spirals into wild abandon.

 - Robin Hobb has a variation in her Farseer trilogy: it's not an active lie, but the protagonist decides not to reveal the fact that he is still alive.

 - Vanyel does it to Stefan in the Last Herald Mage series by Mercedes Lackey, believing (rightfully) that Stefan will be targeted by Vanyel's powerful Mage enemies.
 It doesn't work.

 - Richard and Kahlan from The Sword of Truth series when Kahlan tells him she doesn't love him in order to save his life by forcing him to leave with a priestess of the light, Verna.
 Later on, Richard breaks out of his depression when he does the same thing to his pet Gratch and realizes Kahlan was doing the whole thing for Richard's sake.